 Confession: I have been aggressively culling my FB friends list in order to get down to a more reasonable level.
 I was keeping a lot of them because of loyalty and whatever but fuck if we don’t interact anyway what is the point?
 And I know some of this is caused by Facebook itself not showing you everyone’s status updates in your feed.

-Oh he was friends with this attorney who also happened to be friend with someone who would eventually know someone who was there when the revolution began.
+Oh, he was friends with this attorney who also happened to be friends with someone who would eventually know someone who was there when the revolution began.

 I think not.
-Therefore I am diligently and aggressively culling my friends list.
+Therefore I am diligently and aggressively culling my friends’ list.
 So far I’ve cut about 150 people albeit, 3-5 people at a time, once a week since Lent started.
-You know what I discovered?
+Do you know what I discovered?
 It’s funny but just deleting 1-2 people will change the look of your feed.
 Unfriending Marek, the fellow Pole I met at Eurocircle ten years ago has suddenly shown me Erika in my feed again.
 I haven’t seen her stuff since 2009!

 In general I’m unfriending people that don’t fit one of the criteria for being a friend/connection on FB: